RubixML/Churn/README.md

 ]);
 ```

-Now, instantiate an Unlabeled dataset by calling the `fromIterator()` factory method with the extractor.
+Now, instantiate an Unlabeled dataset object by calling the `fromIterator()` method with the extractor as an argument.

 ```php
 $dataset = Unlabeled::fromIterator($extractor);
 ```

-With the samples loaded into memory, lets load the Pipeline we saved earlier into memory by calling the `load()` method on the Persistent Model meta-Estimator with a Filesystem persister pointing to the path of the model file in storage.
+We're almost there!
+Now, lets load the Pipeline estimator we saved earlier into memory by calling the `load()` method on the Persistent Model meta-Estimator class with a Filesystem persister pointing to the path of the model file in storage as an argument.
+Note that you may have to supply an option Serializer if the default one wasn't used.
+Once loaded from storage, the estimator is ready to go in the same state that it was saved in.

 ```php
 $estimator = PersistentModel::load(new Filesystem('model.rbx'));